 INFORMATION ABOUT LMS CLASSES:

-- 6th grade core classes are all 80 minutes long.
+- 6th grade core classes are all roughly 80 minutes long.

 - English and Math classes meet every single day, no matter the color of the day.

 - Science and History are year-long courses, but alternate by day.

 - Sixth grade students will have three core classes and an exploratory block daily.